 To start boosting your visual skills and performance, contact Dr. George Fung at Vision Therapy Calgary today.

-We train athletes from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+We train athletes from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.

 - A: Sports vision training is a custom-made program that improves coordination between your eyes, body and brain while playing sports.
 It involves exercises and techniques that help athletes process the information their eyes are sending the brain more quickly and accurately.